hungyuenhei/portfolio/Customers and Products Analysis/Case_Question and Study.md

 ### BQ2 How should we tailor marketing and communication strategies to customer behaviors?
-To understand the
-We can also separate it into 2 divisions: by Country and by individual customers for the analysis.
+By analysing customer purchase influence, we can understand the customer loyalty and profit bring to the company.
+In this practice, I am going to analyse the profit performance by country and categorize customers (VIP and less-enegaged) for specializing the marketing and communication campaigns to retain, as well as attract new customers.

 ```sql
 WITH customerinfo AS(